Criterios de

 * What makes you feel alive?

-* Grammar: auxiliaries do/does, don’t/doesn’t, is/are, has/have.
+* Grammar: auxiliaries do/does, don’t/doesn’t,

-* Reading: How does your city makes you feel alive?
+* Reading: How does your city makes you

 * Auxiliaries used for emphatic stress